black-project/ddd-php/README.md

 ----

 First, I want to create a folder structure for my continuous project based on semantic.
-This small library is a good start for my project and, even if some parts of this integration versus DDD rules are discutables, this work will work for a lot a project.
+This small library is a good start for my project and, even if some parts of this integration versus DDD rules are questionable, this library will work for a lot a project.

 Usage
 -----